FunnyKoalaBear/zumo-rc-car/README.md

 # Arduino-Based Remote-Control Car with Curve Turning

 This is a wireless remote-controlled tank-style robot built using:
 - 2 Arduino Unos
+- DFRobot Input Shield V2
 - Zumo robot car chassis (with tracked wheels)
-- 4-button digital remote (Forward, Back, Left, Right)
 - XBee Series 1 modules for wireless communication

 ## Features